imtej/Recommendation-System-For-Books/README.md

   - Generated new Features like `num_ratings`, `avg_ratings` after merging the relevant dataframes to find the insights. (eg: `popular_df` have the top 50 most popular Books as per the ratings of the users.)
   - **Vectorization of user-book interactions:** Vectorization of Books having Users' ratings as the elements of the vector in higher dimensional space.
 (No. of relevant users = Dimensionality of space, No. of relevant Books = No. of vectors (points) in that higher dimensional space.)
   - Made the pandas `pivot table` for the vectorization.
-  - Employed `collaborative filterings technique` as `cosine similarities` amongst the books to find the recommendation of similar books as per the collaborative ratings of the users.
+  - Employed `collaborative filtering technique` as `cosine similarities` amongst the books to find the recommendation of similar books as per the collaborative ratings of the users.
   - Defined and implemented the `recommend function` which takes input as Book Title and follows the considerations of `collaborative filterings` into the account to give the recommendations of similar Books.

 #### Model Saving